sanjuthomas/kafka-connect-gcp-bigtable/README.md

 ## High Level Architecture

-This project leverage [bigtable-client-core](https://mvnrepository.com/artifact/com.google.cloud.bigtable/bigtable-client-core) library (NO HBase) to stream data to GCP Bigtable. [bigtable-client-core](https://mvnrepository.com/artifact/com.google.cloud.bigtable/bigtable-client-core) internally use the [gRPC](https://grpc.io/) framework to talk to GCP Bigtable.
+This project leverages [bigtable-client-core](https://mvnrepository.com/artifact/com.google.cloud.bigtable/bigtable-client-core) library (NO HBase) to stream data to GCP Bigtable. [bigtable-client-core](https://mvnrepository.com/artifact/com.google.cloud.bigtable/bigtable-client-core) internally use the [gRPC](https://grpc.io/) framework to talk to GCP Bigtable.

 ![Kafka Connect GCP Bigtable](kafka-connect-bigtable.png)

 ## Prerequisites

-[Apache ZooKeeper](https://zookeeper.apache.org) and [Apache Kafka](https://kafka.apache.org) installed and running in your machine.
-Please refer to respective sites to download and start ZooKeeper and Kafka.
-You would also need Java version 8 or above.
+You have [Apache ZooKeeper](https://zookeeper.apache.org) and [Apache Kafka](https://kafka.apache.org) installed and running on your computer.
+Please refer to the respective sites to download and start ZooKeeper and Kafka.
+You also need Java version 11 or above.

 ### Tested Software Versions